| JD Edwards ReportsJD Edwards reported earnings for FY '02 above analyst estimates.

 not proving they're an e-business by eating their own dog food.
 So what?

+What they are doing is enough.
 A side note.
 If Bob, Hank, and Les have

 done all this simply by doing normal stuff, like putting in normal operational controls,